Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole: ENERGY EXTRACTION VIA MAGNETIC RECONNECTION MECHANISM

 \section{ENERGY EXTRACTION VIA MAGNETIC RECONNECTION MECHANISM}

-In this section, we will investigate the energy extraction of the Konoplya-Zhidenko rotating non-Kerr black hole under magnetic reconnection, and analyze the influence of the deformation parameter on energy extraction and further explore the differences by comparing the research results with those in the Kerr case.
-For convenience, we will calculate and analyze the plasma energy density in the Zero Angular Momentum Observer (ZAMO) frame.
+In this section, we will investigate the energy extraction of the Konoplya-Zhidenko rotating non-Kerr black hole via magnetic reconnection, and analyze the influence of the deformation parameter on energy extraction and further explore the differences by comparing the research results with those in the Kerr case.
+For convenience, the plasma energy density of magnetic reconnection will be calculated and analyzed in the Zero Angular Momentum Observer (ZAMO) frame.
 The line element in this frame appears as in Minkowski spacetime, written as